santiellena/zk-magic-square/README.md

 In order to keep this document brief (as much as I can), the step-to-step explanation of what needs to be installed and the commands to do it is all in the [setup](setup.md) file.
 ****
-## Introduction
+## What's Next

 We already defined the problem we want to solve (the constraints) and the maths behind it.
 In the following sections, we will go step-to-step exposing the theory and reasons behind each step.

 First, we will write a Circom circuit to then compile it converting it to a R1CS (Rank One Constraint System).
 Then, as we will use the Groth16 zk-SNARK protocol, we need to generate a trusted setup and contribute to it (super cool thing).
-Finally, we will generate some proofs to verify them on our terminal and also **on-chain** using our own smart contract writen in Solidity.
+Finally, we will generate some proofs to verify them on our terminal and also **on-chain** using our own smart contract written in Solidity.
 ****

 ## Writing Magic Square Circuit